stuarthayhurst/argon-grub-theme/README.md

 Required arguments: [--install + --background / --uninstall / --preview]
  - **If the repository is updated, `make clean` should be run, to erase cached assets**

+## Fixing common problems:
+ - Secure Boot can cause some assets (primarily fonts) to fail to load, as they're not signed
+ - The simplest fix to to diable Secure Boot in BIOS
+ - Alternatively, the files can be signed and enrolled after installation, but this method varies by distro

 ## Examples:
  - Install the theme for a 4k display, using the `Night` wallpaper: